iqfareez/website/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Assets

+Assets is hosted in many places:

+- This project folder itself
+- Imgur
+- Cloudinary
+- etc.

 ## Deploy

 Deployed on [Vercel](https://vercel.com)